 Vertigo is one of the most common symptoms a person can experience, and yet there is a lot that people are unaware of when it comes to this false sensation of movement.
-If you or a loved one is battling chronic or recurrent vertigo, here are some of the things you need to know that may surprise you.
+If you or a loved one is battling vertigo, here are some of the things you need to know.

-The vestibular system is one of the main contributors when the brain is collecting information about balance and the world around us.
+The vestibular system is one of the main contributors when the brain is collecting information about balance.
 There are tiny crystals floating in the fluid inside the inner ear canals that help your body to determine where it is in relation to the ground and the rest of the world around it.
 The vestibular nerve, or eighth cranial nerve, brings that information to the brain so it can be processed.
 Anything that affects this vestibular system can lead to vertigo.

 The ears play a very important role, but all of the data from the ears and the rest of the body still has to be processed in the brain.
 Therefore, anything that affects central nervous system function can also play a role in the onset of vertigo.
 Factors include brainstem function, blood flow to the brain, intracranial pressure, and more.
 If the brain is misinterpreting the data that is being sent to it by the rest of the body, you can end up with the room spinning around you.
 Migraines are the most common neurological condition that causes vertigo.

 People use the word dizzy as a catch-all.
 As a result, it doesn’t mean much to your doctor.
 If you just say you’ve had dizzy spells, a doctor may figure out that you mean vertigo, but he or she could also think that you are getting lightheaded, are experiencing disequilibrium, or are having any number of other balance problems.
 If you are experiencing a false sensation of movement, whether it manifests as a spinning, swaying, or tilting sensation, use the term vertigo so your doctor understands exactly what is happening to you.